milecap/RFR_NS_pipelines/README.md

 # RESL-SIRS postprocessing analysis

 This code generates the figures and results presented in the publication:
-Stimulus-Induced Rotary Saturation imaging of visually evoked neuroelectric response: preliminary results and data analysis
+Stimulus-Induced Rotary Saturation imaging of visually evoked neuroelectric response: preliminary results and data analysis (currently under review)

 ## Visual-stimulation Dataset
 The dataset used for the study can be accessed through the link: https://mb-neuro.medical-blocks.ch/shared/folder/4947b990-8f5a-11ee-aeab-37c16cf6fc6b

 Note: After registering, the data repository will allow you to download the dataset.
 In reason for download please state:
 "Dataset for the paper: Stimulus-Induced Rotary Saturation imaging of visually evoked neuroelectric response: preliminary results and data analysis"
 Due to our data sharing policies, the high-resolution images cannot be made available, instead, the low-resolution coregistered data is shared.